pinax-network/chains/README.md

 To update an existing chain, you can simply open a PR with the changes you want to make to the chain's metadata.

+### Adding / Validating Graph IDs

+We use the `graph_id` field to match our chains to The Graph's.
+You can check the available graph IDs in the [Graphs](/types/graph.types.ts) file, which is [generated automatically](/scripts/generate/graphid_type.js) by fetching supported chains from The Graph's API.
+You can run `npm run generate:graphid` to update the graph IDs.

 ### Updating the Chain Type

 If you want to add a new field to the chain type, you can simply open a PR with the changes you want to make to the chain type and make sure every chain's metadata is updated to include the new field if required.